-6.1 Following consultation with the Chief Executive the Chief Financial Officer will, in sufficient time each year, intimate to the Management Team the arrangements for the preparation of capital and revenue financial plans, which shall be consistent with

-- and form an integral part of the Council's overall Corporate and Business Planning and people planning process. - 6.2 The Management Team will lead the review of the Financial Planning resource and development of a 5 year Revenue and 10 year capital plan to deliver the priorities set out in the Council's Corporate Plan.
+- 6.1 Prior to the commencement of each financial year the Council will approve its Revenue and Capital Financial Plan and this will include setting the Council Tax for the forthcoming year.
+The Council is required to approve a balanced budget for the forthcoming financial year and will ensure that the revenues of the Authority including Government Grant, Non-Domestic Rate income, Fees & Charges and planned budget savings are sufficient when combined with the Council Tax product to finance the expenditure plans for the Authority. - 6.2 Following consultation with the Chief Executive the Chief Financial Officer will, in sufficient time each year, intimate to the SLT the arrangements for the preparation of capital and revenue financial plans, which shall be consistent with and form an integral part of the Council's overall Corporate, Business Planning and People Planning processes. - 6.3 The SLT will lead the review of the Financial Planning resource and development of a 5 year Revenue and 10 year capital plan to deliver the priorities set out in the Council's Corporate Plan.
 This ensures a long term approach to financial planning to identify challenges and opportunities facing the Council.
-To ensure that the Council's financial plan remains affordable the Management Team will continue to review the assumptions made in the financial plans through out the year. - 6.2 The detailed form of the capital and revenue financial plans will be determined by the Chief Financial Officer and be in accordance with any general directions given by the Council. - 6.3 The Executive Team, Service Directors, Elected Members and the Chief Financial Officer, will ensure that they fully participate in the preparation of capital and revenue financial plans for their Services in accordance with the processes and directions referred to in 6.1 and 6.2 above. - The 10 year capital plan will consist of a 3 year operational plan and 7 year strategic plan, as approved by Members. - 6.5 The revenue budget will consist of a 5 year medium term revenue plan to support the delivery of a 1 year budget and 2-5 year indicative plans to support longer term decision making.
-The revenue financial plan will show the movement between financial years as well as service pressures, developments and efficiencies. - The Chief Financial Officer will report to the Administration Finance & Resources Working Group (AFRWG) and ultimately the Council on the aggregate effect of the capital and revenue financial plans on the Council's financial resources.
-Each Member of the Council will be provided with a copy of the proposed Financial Strategy, capital and revenue financial plans together with a statement by the Chief Financial Officer of their effect on the Council's finances and the recommended or optional levels of Council Tax to be levied.
+To ensure that the Council's financial plan remains affordable the Management Team will continue to review the assumptions made in the financial plans throughout the year. - 6.4 The detailed form of the capital and revenue financial plans will be determined by the Chief Financial Officer and be in accordance with any general directions given by the Council.

+- 6.5 The SLT, Elected Members and the Chief Financial Officer, will ensure that they fully participate in the preparation of capital and revenue financial plans for their Services in accordance with the processes and directions referred to in 6.1 and 6.2 above. - The 10 year capital plan will consist of a 3 year operational plan and 7 year strategic plan, as approved by Members. - 6.7 The revenue budget will consist of a 5 year medium term revenue plan to support the delivery of a 1 year budget and 2-5 year indicative plans to support medium term decision making.
+The revenue financial plan will show the movement between financial years as well as service pressures, developments and efficiencies.
+This medium term plan will be supported by a Long Term Financial Strategy taking a 10 year view of the revenue budget. - 6.8 The Chief Financial Officer will report to the Administration Budget Working Group (ABWG) and ultimately the Council on the aggregate effect of the capital and revenue financial plans on the Council's financial resources.
+Each Member of the Council will be provided with a digital copy of the proposed Financial Strategy, capital and revenue financial plans together with a statement by the Chief Financial Officer of their effect on the Council's finances and the recommended or optional levels of Council Tax to be levied.